gauntface/gaunt.dev/content/blog/2013/03/02/codeigniter-damn-that-pesky-index-php.md

 ---
 title: "CodeIgniter - Damn that pesky index.php"
-excerpt: "Quick notes on how to remove the CodeIgniter index.php from the urls when hosted on an Apache server."
+description: "Quick notes on how to remove the CodeIgniter index.php from the urls when hosted on an Apache server."
 mainImage: "/images/blog/2014/05/24/codeigniter.jpg"
 primaryColor: "null"
 date: "2013-03-02T19:35:36-08:00"